setrar/DigitalSystems/README.md

    If you cannot attend a lab session do your best to complete the lab anyway **before** the following session.
    If you do not you will fall behind and it will become more and more difficult to catch up.

+1. As we all share the same repository, it is important to keep it clean.
+   In particular, please do not `git add` directories; it is the best way to add files that we do not want in the repository; `git add` only files, and only files that make sense (source code, reports, carefully selected images used in reports...).
+   Try to use the right resolution for the (carefully selected) images you add.
+   Try to run simulations and syntheses out of your local copy of the repository; the generated files will be kept out of the source tree and this will reduce the risk of accidental commits of unwanted files.

+1. File or directory names with spaces (or tabs...) are a bad idea under GNU/Linux.
+   When choosing a name for a new file or directory use only alphanumeric characters, plus underscore (`_`), hyphen (`-`) and dot (`.`).

+1. In the lab instructions you are asked to type commands.
+   They are usually displayed as a code block:

+    ```bash
+    cd ~/Documents/ds
+    ls
+    ```

+   Sometimes the commands are preceded by a prompt (`$ `, `> `...) representing the prompt of the current shell.
+   It is not a part of the command, do not type it.
+   When the expected outputs are shown they appear immediately below the code block, formatted as follows:

+    ```escape
+    <!FAQ.md  Makefile  README.md  doc  images  local.mk  scripts  solutions  vhdl  zybo  zybo.md!>
+    ```

+1. If you discover a bug, a broken link, a spelling error, a missing explanation, an explanation that should be improved, etc. please inform an adviser.

 1. The final project accounts for 50% of the overall mark.
    You will work in teams.
    The same grade will be given to all members of a team.